Back to Insights

 Built leading fintech platform serving SMBs.
 Grew from $0 to $50M revenue, 500 employees.
 Each VC round brought specialized expertise: seed for product, Series A for distribution, Series B for operations, Series C for international expansion.

 "Venture capital was the only path to building what we built.
 We gave up majority ownership but created something worth hundreds of millions.
 Would I have preferred to bootstrap and own 100% of a $20M company?
-The math says no, but more importantly, we couldn't have moved fast enough without VC capital to capture our market window." — Founder/CEO
+The math says no." — Founder/CEO

 Key Takeaways